 These are notes under development … mrb

-I used to teach a course in Marshall McLuhan in San Francisco called Understanding Media based on his key book for the media artist.
+For two years, I taught a course called Understanding Media in San Francisco.
+It was a course about Marshall McLuhan based on his key book for the media artist.

 After co-authoring a book for Apple on Media, I learned that what artists wanted most was the art of assembling content and how media worked – far more than how to encode a CD-ROM.
 I felt the same way and so turned to McLuhan, inviting his son Eric to the class.
 I taught for 2 semesters, but had to get back to my day job.